intel/ai-innovation-bridge/how-its-made-2023/README.md

 # Intel AI Hackathon: Reinvent With Intel Code Base

 Welcome to the Intel AI Hackathon, where legacy meets machine learning.
-Over the span of three exhilarating days, utilize the "How it's Made with Intel" code base to craft revolutionary solutions, taking full advantage of Intel's pre-configured AI reference kits.
+Over the span of three days, utilize the "How it's Made with Intel" code base to craft revolutionary solutions, taking full advantage of Intel's pre-configured AI reference kits.

 ## Dive In & Discover